for Cold Climate Housing and much more

 If you want to put insulating panels in your windows at night you can legally get away with exposed foam panels; they do not fall under the building code because they are not a structural part of the house.
 However, please be aware that you are creating a fire hazard, especially above heater outlets.

-Keywords: Fire, Foam, Insulation, Safety, Basement
+Keywords: Fire, Foam, Safety, Insulation, Basement

 Article 786